Veterans Education Benefits

 When returning from active duty, veterans should:

-• Notify the Registrar's Office of the date they plan to return to SU.
+• Notify the Office of the Registrar of the date they plan to return to SU.

 • Contact the VA Certifying Official in the Student Financial Services Office to find out how their VA Educational Benefits may be affected.